Does Your Credit Score Matter When Renting a Home?

 Great news for military members!
 Do you know what the military provides?
 A job.
 One that comes with a consistent income that’s published online.

-If you lived in Oklahoma for the past two years, your income isn’t going to go over well with the California landlord.
+If you lived in Oklahoma for the past two years, your income isn’t going to go over well with a California landlord.
 Instead, it’s a good idea to show that you’re consistently getting paid by the government, that you have orders to California, and point them to the BAH scale online, assuring them that you’ll have plenty of money to cover the rental expenses.

 2. Live on base.